awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-on-premises-instance.md

 **Note**
 If you configured a Windows Server instance and want to deploy a different sample, you may want to use the one in [Step 2: Configure Your Source Content to Deploy to the Windows Server Amazon EC2 Instance](tutorials-windows-configure-content.md) in the [Tutorial: Deploy a "Hello, World\!"
 Application with AWS CodeDeploy \(Windows Server\)](tutorials-windows.md) tutorial\.
-If you configured a RHEL instance and want to deploy a different sample, you may want to use the one in [Step 2: Configure Your Source Content to Deploy to the Amazon Linux or Red Hat Enterprise Linux Amazon EC2 Instance](tutorials-wordpress-configure-content.md) in the [Tutorial: Deploy WordPress to an Amazon EC2 Instance \(Amazon Linux or Red Hat Enterprise Linux and Linux, macOS, or Unix\)](tutorials-wordpress.md) tutorial\.
+If you configured a RHEL instance and want to deploy a different sample, you may want to use the one in [Step 2: Configure Your Source Content to Be Deployed to the Amazon Linux or Red Hat Enterprise Linux Amazon EC2 Instance](tutorials-wordpress-configure-content.md) in the [Tutorial: Deploy WordPress to an Amazon EC2 Instance \(Amazon Linux or Red Hat Enterprise Linux and Linux, macOS, or Unix\)](tutorials-wordpress.md) tutorial\.
 Currently, there is no alternative sample for Ubuntu Server\.

 1. On your development machine, create a subdirectory \(subfolder\) named `CodeDeployDemo-OnPrem` that will store the sample application revision's files, and then switch to the subfolder\.
 For this example, we assume you'll use the `c:\temp` folder as the root folder for Windows Server or the `/tmp` folder as the root folder for Ubuntu Server and RHEL\.
 If you use a different folder, be sure to substitute it for ours throughout this tutorial: